Skip to main content

 Air Conditioner Size Calculation

 To determine the best fit for an HVAC system for your home, your local dealer will perform what is called a “load calculation”.
 This will tell you the amount of cooling capacity required to maintain a consistent temperature within the home.
-Your dealer will compile information like square footage, window and door area, insulation quality and climate to figure out just how much heating and cooling capacity is required by your system.
+Your dealer will compile information like square footage, window and door area, insulation quality and climate to figure out just how much heating capacity and cooling capacity is required by your system.

 Additional Variables For Air Conditioner Sizing